Home Resolution Design Logo A white variation of the Resolution Design Logo All-black version of Resolution Design Logo.

 9.1.12 the other party being an individual dies or, by reason of illness or incapacity whether mental or physical, is incapable of managing his own affairs or becomes a patient under any mental health legislation.

-9.2 Without limiting its other rights or remedies, each party shall, where applicable, have the right to terminate the Contract in accordance with the provisions of the Estimate.
+9.2 Without limiting its other rights or remedies, each party shall, where applicable, have the right to terminate the Contract.

-10.1 On termination of the Contract for any reason:
+10.1 On termination or expiry of the Contract for any reason:

 10.1.1 the Client shall immediately pay to Resolution all of Resolution’s outstanding unpaid invoices and interest, including any invoice issued in accordance with clause 5.3, and, in respect of Services supplied but for which no invoice has been submitted, Resolution shall submit an invoice, which shall be payable by the Client immediately on receipt;